Orcas Are Dying, But There Is a Way to Save Them

 How else is Earthjustice protecting orcas?

-We’re working to reduce toxic contamination of their food supply.
+Reducing toxic contamination of their food supply.
 Orcas are at the top of the food chain, so they get toxic contamination through their prey.
 After one of the orcas passed away, our client Ralph Munro wanted to bury the orca on his farm.
 He was told he would need a toxic waste permit to do so because there was so much contamination in the blubber.

 Earthjustice has been identifying the key sources of toxic contamination, either to the orcas themselves or to their prey.
 The number one source of new toxic pollution is stormwater runoff.
 We’ve been working for many years now to try to force better management of that runoff, particularly in urban areas.
 We won a case that says that low impact development like using green roofs and rain barrels is the best technology and the best means of avoiding toxic runoff.
 That’s a nationwide precedent.

+- Opposing the TransMountain pipeline.
 One of the biggest threats to the orcas would be a catastrophic oil spill and yet Canada is poised to increase dramatically the shipments of tar sands through the Salish Sea.
 We represent several Salish Sea Tribes in opposing the Transmountain pipeline and seeking navigational safeguards, equivalent to the rules of the road, to reduce oil spill risks.

 Any final thoughts?